 Course requirements: All students must take a two-credit Graduate Environmental Seminar (one credit in each of two semesters).
 This seminar is for LL.M. students only and allows each student to complete a paper of publishable quality on an environmental or natural resources topic of his or her choice.

 Students from the U.S. are required to take Administrative Law and a survey Environmental Law class if they have not already taken these in their J.D. or LL.B. programs.
-International students from non-common-law countries are required to take the International LL.M.
-Seminar and a survey Environmental Law class; we recommend Administrative Law, but do not require it, for international students.
+International students from non-common-law countries are required to take the Introduction to U.S. Environmental Law and Legal Study seminar, and a survey Environmental Law class; we recommend Administrative Law, but do not require it, for international students.

 For the remaining credits required for the degree, students may choose from Lewis & Clark’s vast array of curriculum choices, including up to 8 credits of non-environmental classes.
 Check with the LL.M. program director and What’s What for details.